gravitational/teleport/rfd/0169-app-mfa-sessions.md

 the bearer token to connect through the proxy or the Proxy secret to try to connect directly.

-In order to protect this attack vector, users will no longer be allowed to read their own App Session secrets.
+In order to protect against this attack vector, users will no longer be allowed to read their own App Session secrets.
 As far as I can tell, we do not support clients connecting directly to applications - App Sessions are always proxied through the Proxy Service.